GitPaulo/Vulcan/commands/README.md

 ## The 'commands.yml' file

-Each of the folders representing a command 'package' contains a file named 'commands.yml'.
-This file specifies the meta information about each of the commands within their respective realm.
-It is designed in such a way that anyone should be able to edit without much programming experience.
-The structure for each command descriptor should be defined at the top of each file.
-Please follow the instruction detailed in the commented sections.
+Each of the folders directly under './commands' represents a command type realm.
+These folders contain a single file named 'commands.yml'.
+This file specifies the meta information about each of the commands belonging to the enclosing folder.
+For each command, the structured information is known as a command 'descriptor'.
+Instructions on the expected structure of descriptors are written atop each 'commands.yml' file.

 ## The '__packages' folder

 Complex commands may require modularisation to avoid excessively large files.
 In order to keep things organised, all custom written files included by the main command file must go in the '__packages' folder.
-In this folder, each command has its own subfolder acting as the root of the package.
+In this folder each command has its own subfolder acting as the root of the package.
+The subfolder has to be named as: 'realm.command_id'.

 ## Adding a new command